Cabraham1/EdTech-app/README.md

 4. **Open your browser**
    Navigate to [http://localhost:3000](http://localhost:3000)

-The application will automatically redirect to `/students` where you can view the student list.
+The application will automatically redirect to `/login`.
+Use any email and password to login (demo mode), then you'll be redirected to `/students` where you can view the student list.

 ### Building for Production